flyteorg/flyte/docs/concepts/component_architecture/flytepropeller_architecture.rst

 In our case, workflows are the resources, whose desired stated (*workflow definition*) is expressed using Flyte's SDK.
 Workflows are iteratively evaluated to transition from the current state to success.
 During each evaluation loop, the current workflow state is established as the `phase of workflow nodes <https://docs.flyte.org/en/latest/protos/docs/core/core.html#workflowexecution-phase>`__  and subsequent tasks, and FlytePropeller performs operations to transition this state to success.
 The operations may include scheduling (or rescheduling) node executions, evaluating dynamic or branch nodes, etc.

-By using a simple yet robust mechanism, FlytePropeller can scale to manage a large number of concurrent workflows without performance degradation.
+By using a simple yet robust mechanism, FlytePropeller can scale to manage a large number of concurrent workflows without significant performance degradation.

 This document attempts to break down the FlytePropeller architecture by tracking workflow life cycle through each internal component.
 Below is a high-level illustration of the FlytePropeller architecture and a flow chart of each component's responsibilities during FlyteWorkflow execution.